BenRiska/BenRiska/README.md

 <img src="/assets/koi.gif" height="100px" />
 </p>

-### I'm passionate about web development and design, particularly with react.js.
+### I'm passionate about web development and design - particularly with react.js.

 - 👾 Outside of tech you can catch me playing football, video games, piano or working on something to do with my [Art Blog](https://www.instagram.com/featurefield/?hl=en)